 Is Great White Shark Edible

-- The meat of great white shark should not be eat because;
+The meat of the great white shark should not be eaten because;

 - It has a high level of mercury that is poisonous for humans and can sterilize them.